 An Incredible Journey

 My approach is not a quick fix.
 My clients frequently work with me for 6 months.
 Some clients work with me for a year.
 Some work with me over multiple years.
-If all you want is to simply stop your problem behaviours and addictions without examining other aspects of your life, I understand that.
+If your goal is to stop your problem behaviours and addictions without examining other aspects of your life, I understand that.
 However, this is probably a sign that I am not the right therapist for you.
 There are plenty of therapists who will support you in that.
 I am not one of them!

 Addiction, and other unwanted habits are not problems to be shut down, disowned, or buried in the shadows.
 Doing this will only yield short-term gains, while the familiar strains, struggles, and fears persist!
 As I see it, such issues inform us of our disunity, and are a signpost towards an incredible journey of healing and transformation that is waiting to be taken.
 Ultimately it is a journey home to yourself.
 Most people don’t take this journey because they are unaware of the possibility.
 Others do know about it, but feel unable to go it alone!